projectsbyif/data-permissions-catalogue/README.md

 # Data Permissions ​Catalogue

-Documenting design patterns for personal data sharing, with example uses and research.
+An evolving collection of design patterns for sharing data.
 Maintained by [IF](https://projectsbyif.com/).

-**Contents**

-* How to contribute
-* Getting started
-* Creating and editing patterns
-* Creating and editing categories
-* Images
-* Feedback
-* Licence

 ## How to contribute

-You can contribute to catalogue on GitHub by creating an issue or submitting a pull request.
-The catalogue website runs on [Jekyll]().
+You can contribute to the catalogue on GitHub by creating an issue or submitting a pull request.
+The catalogue website runs on [Jekyll](https://jekyllrb.com/).

-There's also a [Google Form]() for sending us proposals for a new pattern.
+There's also a [Google Form](https://docs.google.com/forms/d/e/1FAIpQLScFapR7V1TQ45IA7wW0heNGR-OtT-sICkmje31OUeSsAM1NRQ/viewform?usp=sf_link) for contributing missing patterns.

 ## Getting started